-Millions of sellers use the Square App Marketplace to discover and install apps that they rely on daily to run their businesses.
-As a Square App Partner, you can offer and monetize your apps directly to Square sellers in the App Marketplace.
-Partnership gives you the following advantages:
+Millions of sellers use the Square App Marketplace to discover and connect apps to their Square accounts that they rely on daily to run their businesses.
+As a Square App Partner, you can offer and monetize your apps directory to Square sellers in the Square App Marketplace.
+Read about the full benefits of an app partnership.

 Did you know?